CRAN Version Downloads

 DATAVERSE_KEY="examplekey12345"

-in your .Renviron file, where examplekey12345 should be replace with your own key.
+in your .Renviron file, where examplekey12345 should be replaced with your own key.
 The environment file can be opened by usethis::edit_r_environ().

 Server